How the dream entry-level job in Hollywood became a never-ending, low-pay nightmare

 Tweeting the cause

-The idea for the #IALivingWage social campaign was Bachiller’s and came a few weeks ago, when she was crying to a fellow writer’s assistant over the state of her livelihood, which she said has led to an “obscene” amount of credit card debt.
+The idea for the #IALivingWage social campaign was Bachiller’s and came a few weeks ago, when she was crying to a fellow script coordinator over the state of her livelihood, which she said has led to an “obscene” amount of credit card debt.
 “I was just genuinely concerned that my last negotiations didn’t go well.
 The studio kept saying, ‘We can’t go above the minimum.'”

 In the midst of the conversation, Bachiller told her friend, “‘Okay, just like with #MeToo and #PayUpHollywood, let’s flood social media about how this is still not okay.'”
 And so the tweets began, an avalanche that has showcased tales of inequity as well as support from showrunners, actors, and cultural icons like Roxane Gay.